Hudson High School (Ohio): Education

 The school was established in 1885, and the first class of students graduated that year.
 Today, a number of special education programs and educational options for gifted students are available.
 Hudson offers numerous courses at the accelerated level, as well as 22 Advanced Placement (AP) courses.
 HHS also offers several multi-period enrichment classes that include English and Social Studies curricula, including Networking, Contemporary Issues, Service Learning, and New Dimensions.
 Advanced Placement courses in World Languages are also available.
 In addition, HHS has technical offerings including basic computer skills, AP Computer Science, and a web design and programming class.
-Hudson High School also has a music program that includes five choirs, two orchestras, a marching band, two jazz bands, three concert bands, and a percussion ensemble.
 The high school also publishes a student newspaper, The Explorer.

 The high school is also part of the Six District Educational Compact, a joint program of six area school districts (Cuyahoga Falls, Hudson, Kent, Stow-Munroe Falls, Tallmadge and Woodridge) to share access to each of their vocational training facilities and career resources.

+Performing arts

+Hudson High School has a performing arts department that includes five choirs, three orchestras, a marching band, two jazz bands, and three concert bands.
+The pit orchestra was awarded "Best Student Orchestra" at Cleveland's Playhouse Square Dazzle Awards in 2022, 2023, and 2024.

 Athletics

 Hudson High School is a member of the Ohio High School Athletic Association and the National Division of the Suburban League and offers 25 sports and 58 teams in athletic competition.
 The school colors are navy blue and white.
 The sports teams are called the Hudson Explorers, named in honor of Hudsonite Lincoln Ellsworth.
 Hudson's rival is Stow-Munroe Falls High School.
-Hudson High School's motto is "Don't Give Up The Ship", in honor of Oliver Hazard Perry's battle flag flown on ships on Lake Erie during the War of 1812.

 Hudson Memorial Stadium opened in 2012 and is a privately funded stadium with 6,000 seats located on the high school's current campus, replacing the 3000-seat Lavelli Field at the old high school.
 It was dedicated by the Murdough Family in honor of all the men and women, including those of Hudson, who have sacrificed their lives in war.
-The school is also in the process of developing the Hudson Tennis Center, which will be completely funded through donations; phase I was unveiled in Fall of 2015 for a cost of $280,000, which included six new courts replacing the six that were installed when the school was built in 1992.
-The courts were rebuilt from the ground up and included redesigned water drainage between the baseball field and parking lot.
-Phase II of the Hudson Tennis Center project is planned to include four additional courts, lighting on all courts, and a tennis pavilion.
-It is projected to cost an additional $900,000.
-Completion is slated for whenever necessary funding is reached.